The Pixel Watch 3 is Google’s latest flagship smartwatch, replacing the Google Pixel Watch 2 that arrived in October 2022.

 Verdict: Which is best?

 The Pixel Watch 3 is a better smartwatch, objectively, but that doesn’t mean it’s the best fit for everyone.
-Unless you crave the exclusive features of the latest generation, we think the cheaper Pixel Watch 2 is the better pick for those picking between each 41mm edition.
+Unless you crave the exclusive features of the latest generation, the cheaper Pixel Watch 2 is the better pick for those picking between each 41mm edition.

 These recommendations also hold if you’re considering updating your Pixel Watch 2.
 We recommend holding off if you’re considering a jump from the second-gen model to the 41mm Pixel Watch 3, but you’ll notice a sizeable upgrade if you go from a 41mm model to the 45mm.